T-Systems-MMS/openapi-typescript-angular-generator/README.md

 ## Usage

-Install it with `npm install openapi-typescript-angular-generator`.
+Install it with `npm install --save openapi-typescript-angular-generator`.

+### Code Generation

 Run it with `npx openapi-typescript-angular-generator` and following options: